 - It was possible to trigger an assertion failure by sending a specially crafted large TCP DNS message.
-This was disclosed in CVE-2020-8620. - ISC would like to thank Emanuel Almeida of Cisco Systems, Inc. for bringing this vulnerability to our attention.
+(CVE-2020-8620) - ISC would like to thank Emanuel Almeida of Cisco Systems, Inc. for bringing this vulnerability to our attention.
 [GL #1996] - named could crash after failing an assertion check in certain query resolution scenarios where QNAME minimization and forwarding were both enabled.
 To prevent such crashes, QNAME minimization is now always disabled for a given query resolution process, if forwarders are used at any point.
-This was disclosed in CVE-2020-8621. - ISC would like to thank Joseph Gullo for bringing this vulnerability to our attention.
+(CVE-2020-8621) - ISC would like to thank Joseph Gullo for bringing this vulnerability to our attention.
 [GL #1997] - It was possible to trigger an assertion failure when verifying the response to a TSIG-signed request.
-This was disclosed in CVE-2020-8622. - ISC would like to thank Dave Feldman, Jeff Warren, and Joel Cunningham of Oracle for bringing this vulnerability to our attention.
+(CVE-2020-8622) - ISC would like to thank Dave Feldman, Jeff Warren, and Joel Cunningham of Oracle for bringing this vulnerability to our attention.
 [GL #2028] - When BIND 9 was compiled with native PKCS#11 support, it was possible to trigger an assertion failure in code determining the number of bits in the PKCS#11 RSA public key with a specially crafted packet.
-This was disclosed in CVE-2020-8623. - ISC would like to thank Lyu Chiy for bringing this vulnerability to our attention.
+(CVE-2020-8623) - ISC would like to thank Lyu Chiy for bringing this vulnerability to our attention.
 [GL #2037] - update-policy rules of type subdomain were incorrectly treated as zonesub rules, which allowed keys used in subdomain rules to update names outside of the specified subdomains.
 The problem was fixed by making sure subdomain rules are again processed as described in the ARM.
+(CVE-2020-8624)

-This was disclosed in CVE-2020-8624. - ISC would like to thank Joop Boonen of credativ GmbH for bringing this vulnerability to our attention.
+ISC would like to thank Joop Boonen of credativ GmbH for bringing this vulnerability to our attention.
 [GL #2055]